ustwo/videoplayback-ios/README.md

-1. Define the Video Type (local or remote)
+1. Define the Video Type (local or remote).
+This is the ENTITY represented in the VIPER structure

 ```swift
 let videoType = VPKVideoType.local(videoPathName: "Elon_Musk", fileType: "mp4", placeholderImageName: "elon_1")